 All decisions regarding TREY's policies are made by the Council of Representatives.
 The content of the Policy Paper will be regularly reviewed and updated by the decision of the Council of Representatives.
-Amendments to the Policy Paper will be made during the first year of the Council's term.
 In cases where TREY needs to form a stance on a topical social issue not specified in this Policy Paper, it will be the Executive Board's duty to define the Student Union's official line on the matter.